 What is this project about?

-There are identified gaps in our understanding of the fate of veterinary treatments in the environment.
+Whilst the environmental impacts of compounds such as imidacloprid and fipronil have featured in numerous research projects, other groups of chemicals have not been e.g. isoxazolines.
+These are often administered orally via chewable tablet.
+This is an example of the identified gaps in our understanding of the fate of veterinary treatments in the environment.
 Pet Waste Watch will look into whether the presence of flea treatments or other drugs effects the degradation of dog faeces.
 Not a glamourous project, but an important one!

 How can you help?